KavyaMakaraju/AccessibleLLM/object_detection/README.md

 Saving the Caption as Audio: In addition to the text file, the caption is also converted into an audio file.
 This is typically achieved using google text-to-speech (gTTS) technology, which reads the generated text aloud and saves the output as an audio file.
 This allows for greater accessibility, enabling users to listen to the description rather than read it.

+Click [here](https://github.com/Yaswanth-B/AccessibleLLM/blob/main/object_detection/demo.mp4) to download the Demo video which shows the working of the application

 ---

 ## **Table of Contents**